eclipse-tractusx/ssi-dim-wallet-stub/docs/architecture/main.md

 ## Memory Storage

-All the data generated during the interaction with Wallet Stub is only used in runtime.
-The data is kept in memory during the lifetime of the application.
+All data generated during interactions with the Wallet Stub is used only at runtime.
+By default, the data is kept in memory for the lifetime of the application.
+Alternatively, persistence can be enabled to store the data in a database, ensuring it survives application restarts.

 ### **Runtime Scenarios**

 * During the initialization of the Wallet Stub, a base wallet is automatically created by calling the REST API `api/dim/setup-dim`.
 Subsequently, seeded wallets are created based on the configuration.
 All the initial setup can be done via configuration file.
+*In case persistence is chosen, if the wallet already contains data, no wallets will be created during initialization.*

 * The VCs are signed at runtime for test purposes